Plan Ahead: New Venice Access Regulations for 2026

 ▪ Children under 14, individuals with certified disabilities, medical visitors, and certain other categories.

-▪ Visitors attending with a ticket the Venice Boat Show (30 May - 02 June) or the Vogalonga (08 June).
+▪ Visitors attending with a ticket to the Venice Boat Show (27 May - 31 May) or the Vogalonga (24 May).

 Key Dates & Access Hours: